Political divisions of Russia: Notes

 a.
 The largest city is also listed when it is different from the capital/administrative centre.

 b.
 According to Article 13 of the Charter of Leningrad Oblast, the governing bodies of the oblast are located in the city of Saint Petersburg.
 However, Saint Petersburg is not officially the administrative centre of the oblast.

 c.
 According to Article 24 of the Charter of Moscow Oblast, the governing bodies of the oblast are located in the city of Moscow and throughout the territory of Moscow Oblast.
 However, Moscow is not officially the administrative centre of the oblast.

 d.
-Internationally recognized as part of Ukraine.
+Internationally-recognised as part of Ukraine.

 e.
 In February 2000, the former code of 20 for the Chechen Republic was cancelled and replaced with code 95.
 License plate production was suspended due to the Chechen Wars, causing numerous issues, which in turn forced the region to use a new code.

 f.
 Claimed, but only partially controlled by Russia.

 g.
 As Russia only partially controls the region, this is a claimed figure.

 Administrative divisions

 Prior to the adoption of the 1993 Constitution of Russia, the administrative-territorial structure of Russia was regulated by the Decree of the Presidium of the Supreme Soviet of the RSFSR of 17 August 1982 "On the Procedures of Dealing with the Matters of the Administrative-Territorial Structure of the RSFSR".
 The 1993 Constitution, however, did not identify the matters of the administrative-territorial divisions as the responsibility of the federal government nor as the joint responsibility of the federal government and the subjects.
 This was interpreted by the governments of the federal subjects as a sign that the matters of the administrative-territorial divisions became solely the responsibility of the federal subjects.
 As a result, the modern administrative-territorial structures of the federal subjects vary significantly from one federal subject to another.
-While the implementation details may be considerably different, in general, however, the following types of high-level administrative divisions are recognized:
+While the implementation details may be considerably different, in general, however, the following types of high-level administrative divisions are recognised: